lithictech/suma/docs/admin-glossary.md

 **Messages** are all the messages the backend sends, including verification passcodes, order confirmations, etc.

+### Static Strings

+Static strings are not tied to specific pieces of content, like program descriptions.
+They are usually referred to directly in the UI (like form labels), or their keys are referred to by dynamic content (like how offerings have a field for their confirmation email template).

+Static string editing is a specialized task; if you aren't trained on it, you can still tweak what is there, but fully working with static strings is outside the scope of this glossary.

 ## Technical-only

 These are not editable in admin.